The estimated reading time for this post is 221 seconds

 The term hireability is a way of describing the likelihood an individual might get hired for a job they are physically and psychologically capable of performing.

-The most prevalent method of hiring is the interview, therefore, it is always helpful to view how a person presents their skills in various environments.
+The most prevalent method of hiring is the interview, therefore, it is always helpful to view how a person presents their skills.
+The individual’s presentation is critiqued, job searching skills are assessed and other issues are addressed relative to the potential to attain employment in various environments.

 Further, hireability is about a person’s soft skills, including their style of communication, level of self-confidence, initiative, tact, and motivation.
 All these elements are important to a business who has hiring needs!